Geometry-Induced Competitive Release in a Meta-Population Model of Range Expansions in Disordered Environments: Expansion and Contraction Bubble Geometry

-We now examine if there is an optimal hotspot separation $\lambda$ that maximizes mutant survival.
+We now examine how the mutant frequency depends on hotspot separation $\lambda$.
 We choose a high hotspot intensity ($\nu = 10$) to ensure that the first individuals reaching a hotspot receive a sufficiently large boost to outcompete neighboring demes entering a hotspot.
 Shown in Fig.~\ref{fm_vs_lambda} is the mutation frequency $f_{\MT}$ averaged across 20 landscapes, each with 200 simulations, as a function of $\lambda$ scaled by the hotspot diameter $2R$.
 As expected, $f_{\MT}$ decreases for all $\lambda$ as the selection $s$ increases because higher selection generally reduces mutant bubble sizes.
 This effect of decreasing $f_{\MT}$ can be understood by noting that $z_c / 2R \sim s^{-1}$ (Eq.~\ref{eq:z_c}), and thus larger selection $s$ requires closer spacing between hotspots in order for competitive release of mutants to be probable.
-Interestingly, Fig.~\ref{fm_vs_lambda} shows a non-monotonic dependence of $f_\MT$ on $\lambda$ with a maximum at $\lambda \approx 2R$.
-For values of $\lambda$ that are small compared to $2R$, there is a high degree of hotspot overlap, and the landscape becomes nearly uniform (dominated by the higher growth rate of the hotspots), a situation that favors the wild-type by construction.
-In terms of hotspot area fraction (Eq.~\ref{eq:lambda_from_phi}), $f_{\MT}$ is maximal near an area fraction of of $\phi \approx 0.54$.
+Interestingly, Fig.~\ref{fm_vs_lambda} shows a non-monotonic dependence of $f_\MT$ on $\lambda$ with a maximum at $\lambda / (2R) \approx 1.4$.
+For values of $\lambda$ that are small compared to $2R$, there is a high degree of hotspot overlap, and the landscape approaches a nearly uniform landscape (dominated by the higher growth rate of the hotspots), a situation that favors the wild-type by construction.
+In terms of hotspot area fraction (Eq.~\ref{eq:lambda_from_phi}), $f_{\MT}$ is maximal near an area fraction of $\phi \approx 0.54$.